 What other variations can I make to this soup?

-If you want a thicker looking soup and prefer a silky texture, you can add little bit of thick coconut milk before switching off.
+If you want a thicker-looking soup and prefer a silky texture, you can add a little bit of thick coconut milk before switching off.

-- Remove the seeds from the green chillies.
+Remove the seeds from the green chilies.
 This way you can avoid biting into the seeds while sipping the soup.
 If you prefer the soup to be very spicy, you can skip this step.